Program Management: An Introduction

 Working as a Team

-In this lesson, you will learn how curriculum and the planning and implementing of developmentally appropriate experiences and activities contribute to the management of your school-age classroom.
+In this lesson, you will learn how curriculum and the planning and implementing of developmentally appropriate experiences and activities contribute to the management of your school-age program.
 The importance of professional development is also explored.

 Child and Family Services